30 Can't-Miss Things to Do in Raleigh, N.C.

 See what's blooming at Raleigh Municipal Rose Garden

 Speaking of blooms, there’s the Raleigh Municipal Rose Garden—a landmark at the center of the Raleigh Little Theatre campus.
-Tucked away behind Hillsborough St., the garden sports thousands of flowers which boom each spring, including more than 60 varieties of roses.
+Tucked away behind Hillsborough St., the garden sports thousands of flowers that boom each spring, including more than 60 varieties of roses.
 It’s a serene, relaxing atmosphere accessed freely from sunrise to sunset.
-In the summer months, a free outdoor movie series is a local-favorite activity.
+In the summer months, a free outdoor movie series is always a family-favorite activity.

 Tackle hikes or ride bikes at William B. Umstead State Park